patcg/docs-and-reports/threat-model/readme.md

 ### 4.3 Abstracting Private Computation

 Both of these constructions rely on a set of aggregators, where we assume that an attacker is unable to control all aggregators.
 Let a specific set of aggregators be called an aggregator network.
-Each web platform vendor will need to make a judgment as to if it's reasonable to assume that an aggregator network can be _trusted_, e.g. that attackers would be unable to compromise all aggregators within that specific aggregator network.
+Each web platform vendor will need to make a judgment as to if it's reasonable to assume that an aggregator network can be _trusted_.
+That is, that attackers would be unable to compromise any subset of the aggregators within that specific aggregator network such that the privacy guarantees of the system could not be met.

 To make this judgment, web platform vendors are likely to consider various properties about helper party networks such as diversity in ownership of the company/organization operating the aggregators, diversity in cloud provider (if relevant) used by the aggregators, diversity in jurisdictions in which the aggregators operate, etc.